1031 Exchange – What Is It and How Does it Work?

 However, the capital gains are only tax deferred – they are not tax free.
 An investor can continue deferring capital gains on investment properties in 1031 Exchanges until a property is eventually sold for cash – years, or even decades, after the first swap.
 This makes the 1031 Exchange especially attractive for estate planning and long-term investment strategies.

 How did the Tax Bill Affect 1031 Exchanges in CRE?

 The 2017 tax bill did not have any effect on 1031 exchanges with respect to commercial real estate.
 The legislation preserves section 1031 like-kind exchanges.
 The plan maintains the tax free like-kind exchanges for investment real estate properties, but eliminates them for personal property exchanges and other asset types.

 Make sure you set up the exchange properly.
 The 1031 Exchange is not only a real estate transaction, it’s also a tax transaction.
-Consider using a real estate attorney or exchange company to help execute the paperwork.
+A real estate attorney or exchange company can help you with the paperwork.
+Always contact your tax and/or legal advisors for professional advice that is consistent with your personal situation.

 Another common pitfall is not identifying a replacement property within 45 days of the sale, which is not a long time in real estate terms.
 The IRS applies the rules strictly and it is very difficult to get extensions.
 If you think of the 1031 Exchange more like a swap – rather than a separate sale of one property and a separate purchase of another – you can plan accordingly and take advantage of a long-term wealth-building mechanism.